South Carolina Divorce Lawyers

 • Can be terminated on continued cohabitation of the supported spouse or remarriage or death or either spouse or if a specific event occurs in the future

-• Can be modified is there is change in the ability of the supportive spouse to pay the rehabilitative alimony or the good faith efforts of the supported spouse to become self supporting are frustrated
+• Can be modified, if there is change in the ability of the supportive spouse to pay the rehabilitative alimony or the good faith efforts of the supported spouse to become self supporting are exhausted

 Lump-sum alimony: